Volvo V90 review - Engines, performance and drive

 Regardless of which engine you choose, you’ll end up with an eight-speed automatic transmission.
 There’s no manual gearbox, for the time being at least, but you’re unlikely to miss it, because the auto has smooth and quick shifts.
 It does get caught out a little more frequently than BMW’s eight-speed unit, but not to the point where it’s an issue.

-The V90 gets an arsenal of safety equipment - both active (which tries to stop the accident) and passive (which protects you when it’s happened).
+An arsenal of safety equipment - both active (which tries to stop the accident) and passive (which protects you when it’s happened) is available with the V90.
 Its features include large animal detection, which is designed to watch for creatures like elk and moose, but is also said to be capable of warning you when deer are at the side of a dark road in front of you.

-The car also gets Volvo’s latest semi-autonomous technology, called Pilot Assist.
+The car also gets Volvo’s latest semi-autonomous technology, called Pilot Assist (R-Design versions and above).
 You still need to keep your hands on the wheel to let the car know you’re ready to intervene, but do that and it’ll look after acceleration, braking and keeping the vehicle in the right lane.
 It works at speeds of up to 80mph, so it’s possible to use it on long journeys - though the real strength is in slow-moving or stop-start traffic on urban dual carriageways.

 In this review